Mushroom-Stuffed Flank Steak Roll

 - Cut steak horizontally from a long side to within 1/2 in. of opposite side.
 Open steak so it lies flat; cover with plastic wrap.
 Flatten to 1/4-in. thickness.

-- In a small bowl, combine the lemon juice, soy sauce, honey, mustard, pepper and, if desired, lemon peel.
-Pour half of marinade into a large resealable plastic bag; add the beef.
-Seal bag and turn to coat; refrigerate overnight.
+- In a small bowl, combine the lemon juice, soy sauce, honey, mustard, pepper and, if desired, lemon zest.
+Pour half of marinade into a large shallow dish; add beef and turn to coat; cover and refrigerate overnight.
 Cover and refrigerate remaining marinade.

 - In a large skillet, saute mushrooms and onion in butter until tender.
 Remove from the heat; stir in parsley.
 Drain and discard marinade.
 Open steak; spoon filling over steak to within 1/2 in. of edges.
 Roll up tightly jelly-roll style, starting with a long side.
 Tie with kitchen string.
 Place in a greased shallow roasting pan.
 Pour reserved marinade over steak.

 - Cover and bake at 350° for 45 minutes.
 Uncover; baste with pan drippings.
-Bake 30 minutes longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°, medium, 160°, well-done, 170°).
+Bake 30 minutes longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°, medium, 140°, medium-well, 145°).
 Remove and keep warm.
 Meanwhile, transfer cooking juices to a saucepan; skim fat.
 Bring cooking juices to a boil.
 Mix cornstarch and broth until smooth.
 Stir into cooking juices.
 Bring to a boil; cook and stir 1-2 minutes or until thickened.
 Cut steak into slices; serve with sauce.
-Yield: 6 servings.